 You will also need to give a forwarding address for the final bill and close of account.
 Your final bill will be taken as a monthly payment.

-Once you have moved into your new home, you need to go online and register with your local authority – whether it’s the same one or different – so you can start paying council tax.
+Once you have moved into your new home, you'll need to go online and register with your local authority – whether it’s the same one or different – so you can start paying council tax.

 If you are paying the same local authority, you can use the same direct debit arrangement.
 If you are moving to a new area, you’ll need to set up a new account.

-6. Sorting your mortgage when moving house
+6. Sorting your mortgage

 If you are taking out a new mortgage for your new home, you will make a final payment to your old lender.
 Your account will usually be settled once you move into your new home as it may take a few weeks.

-7. Sorting your rent when moving house
+7. Sorting your rent

 Assuming you’ve given the necessary amount of notice to your landlord of your intention to leave your rental property, the amount owed during the final calendar month – depending on the date you leave – can be worked out as follows: